 Christopher Warrington, MDiv

-Chief Executive Officer / President of the Board of Directors
+Executive Director / President of the Board of Directors

 Whatever you do, work heartily, as for the Lord and not for men, knowing that from the Lord you will receive the inheritance as your reward.
 You are serving the Lord Christ.
 (Colossians 3:23-24)